-Needs Addressed Funding Quality, Affordable Housing Economic Development Children's Education/After School Programs Expanded Community Outreach Infrastructure/Pedestrian Infrastructure Recreation Opportunities CDBG: \$94,966 Description This activity will fund staffing to administer the City's CDBG program and pay for a feasibility study for the now unoccupied NRG Power Plant location.
-HUD Matrix Codes 20 and 21A Target Date 8/31/2020 Estimate the number and type of families that will benefit from the proposed activities 13000 residents of the City of Dunkirk will benefit from this activity Location Description City Hall, Dunkirk Planned Activities Funds will be used for CDBG Program Administrator and CDBG Secretary salaries along with conducting a feasibility study for the former NRG Power Plant Location 8 Project Name HOPE Center for Community Services Target Area DUNKIRK Goals Supported Improve Community Outreach Needs Addressed Expanded Community Outreach Funding CDBG: \$30,000 Description Funding will be used to rehabilitate a dedicated space for the local non-profit Hispanic Organized for Progress and Education (HOPE), out of which bi-lingual public services will be offered.
-HUD Matrix Code 03E Target Date 8/31/2020 Estimate the number and type of families that will benefit from the proposed activities Funding will be used to rehabilitate the Hispanic Organized for Progress and Education (HOPE) Center and for programming costs, out of which bilingual public services will be offered.
-Location Description Corner of Wright and Main Streets
+Needs Addressed Quality, Affordable Housing Economic Development Children's Education/After School Programs Expanded Community Outreach Infrastructure/Pedestrian Infrastructure Recreation Opportunities

+Funding CDBG: \$94,966

+Description This activity will fund staffing to administer the City's CDBG program and pay for a feasibility study for the now unoccupied NRG Power Plant location.
+HUD Matrix Codes 20 and 21A

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities

+Location Description

+Planned Activities Funds will be used for CDBG Program Administrator and CDBG Secretary salaries along with conducting a feasibility study for the former NRG Power Plant Location

+8 Project Name HOPE Center for Community Services

+Target Area DUNKIRK

+Goals Supported Improve Community Outreach

+Needs Addressed Expanded Community Outreach

+Funding CDBG: \$30,000

+Description Funding will be used to rehabilitate a dedicated space for the local non-profit Hispanic Organized for Progress and Education (HOPE), out of which bi-lingual public services will be offered.
+HUD Matrix Code 03E

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities

+Location Description